Collective Arbitrage and the Value of Cooperation: Examples

-Thus no exchanges are required at the nodes $\{\omega_1,\omega_2\}$ and $\{\omega_5,\omega_6\}$ while at the node $\{\omega_3,\omega_4\}$ agent $2$ receives $6$ units of money from agent $1$.
-In order to super-replicate both claims $(g^1,g^2)$, the cooperation between the two agents allows the two agents to save, at initial time, 6 units of money and requires the two agents to exchange 6 units of money, at later time, only at one single node.
+Thus no exchanges are required at the nodes $\{\omega_1,\omega_2\}$ and $\{\omega_5,\omega_6\}$ while at the node $\{\omega_3,\omega_4\}$ agent $1$ receives $6$ units of money from agent $2$.
+In order to super-replicate both claims $(g^1,g^2)$, the cooperation between the two agents allows the two agents to save, at initial time, 6 units of money and requires the two agents to exchange 6 units of money, at later time, only at one node.
+Also observe that $E_{\hat Q^i}[Y^i]=0$ with this choice of $(Y^1,Y^2)$.

 \end{enumerate}

 { }